 If you are wanting to find images online, this is one of the best websites for image search.

-Flickr is one of the largest free image search site with free stock images for almost every niche you are in.
+Flickr is one of the largest free image search sites with free stock images for almost every niche you are in.
 Flickr is a bit strict with usage rights so you’ll have to be a bit careful when giving credits to the images.

 Unplash is a very popular and quite big site to search and download beautiful, high-resolution images that are free to use.

-Backed by a community of generous photographers, Unsplash has awesome high resolution images that would be best for someone looking for free high-resolution image sites for website backgrounds or any other use, offline or online.
+Backed by a community of generous photographers, Unsplash has awesome high-resolution images that would be best for someone looking for free high-resolution image sites for website backgrounds or any other use, offline or online.

-I personally use unsplash for all my stock image necessities as this is undoubtedly the best free stock photo website for high resolution images.
+I personally use Unsplash for all my stock image necessities as this is undoubtedly the best free stock photo website for high-resolution images.

-9) Getty images
+9) Getty Images

-Getty images is also one of the best free image sites to download images from every category you can imagine.
+Getty Images is also one of the best free image sites to download images from every category you can imagine.

-One great free to use image site that helps you filter images based on their usage rights.
+One great free-to-use image site that helps you filter images based on their usage rights.

-The site clearly mentions that it is not an image search engine but a collection or hub that showcases images (based on usage rights you specify) from other search engines like Google Images, Open Clip Art Library, Flickr to name a few.
+The site clearly mentions that it is not an image search engine but a collection or hub that showcases images (based on usage rights you specify) from other search engines like Google Images, Open Clip Art Library, and Flickr to name a few.

 Other free image search sites worth a mention are:

-- NASA Images & Video Gallery (collection of free to use space and other images and videos and even audio recordings),
+- NASA Images & Video Gallery (collection of free-to-use space and other images and videos and even audio recordings),

-- NYPL Digital Gallery (The New York’s Public Library offers a collection of free digital images, historical maps, manuscripts, vintage posters and rare photos to download),
+- NYPL Digital Gallery (The New York’s Public Library offers a collection of free digital images, historical maps, manuscripts, vintage posters, and rare photos to download),

 - University of Colorado Garst Photographic Collection (featuring over 20,000 amazing wildlife images by Garsts when filming for Omaha’s Wild Kingdom television series),

 - Giphy (to search Gif images online).
-These image search sites are niche sites covering specific image types but are very useful when you are looking for those specific type of free stock images, and
+These image search sites are niche sites covering specific image types but are very useful when you are looking for those specific types of free stock images, and

 11) Tineye: Top Best Reverse Image Tool